On behalf of The Law Office of Gustavo E. Frances, P.A.

 In American culture, kids’ level of exposure to noncustodial parents remains isolated from one’s responsibility to financially support children.
 This alone suggests that the principal role of the noncustodial parent is monetarily focused.
 Activists cite the lack of legislative intention to advance the personal relationship between the child and the non-resident parent (typically fathers), drawing the heavy scrutiny of America’s primary focus where family units are concerned.

-According to one Fort Lauderdale child support attorney, bonding emotional and financial maintenance may remove ambiguity from an embattled legal system torn between the enforcement of monetary responsibility, and the ubiquitous need for emotional growth in children.
+According to one child support attorney in Fort Lauderdale, bonding emotional and financial maintenance may remove ambiguity from an embattled legal system torn between the enforcement of monetary responsibility, and the ubiquitous need for emotional growth in children.
 Here’s why.

 In jurisprudential lore, courts contend that it’s inappropriate when deciding on parental interaction, to consider the consequences that the decision on interaction will have on the maintenance liability already established.
 Conversely, child support orders are irrelevant to visitation orders previously entered.
 Laws clearly perceive an incongruency exists between physical needs and psychological needs.